Automatic Heap Layout Manipulation for Exploitation: Automatic Heap Layout Manipulation

 \subsubsection{Identifying Available Interaction Sequences}

-To discover the available interaction sequences it is necessary to synthesise self-contained fragments of \PHP code and determine the allocator interactions each fragment triggers.
-Correlating code fragments with the resulting allocator interactions is straightforward: we modify the \PHP interpreter to record the allocator interactions that result from executing a given fragment.
-This is done in a manner that does not modify the heap layout in any way, and so false positives are avoided.
-Synthesising valid fragments of \PHP code that trigger a diverse set of allocator interactions is more involved.
+To discover the available interaction sequences it is necessary to construct self-contained fragments of \PHP code and determine the allocator interactions each fragment triggers.
+Correlating code fragments with the resulting allocator interactions is straightforward: we instrument the \PHP interpreter to record the allocator interactions that result from executing a given fragment.
+Constructing valid fragments of \PHP code that trigger a diverse set of allocator interactions is more involved.

-We resolve the synthesis problem by implementing a fuzzer for the \PHP interpreter that leverages the regression tests that come with \PHP, in the form of \PHP programs.
+We resolve the latter problem by implementing a fuzzer for the \PHP interpreter that leverages the regression tests that come with \PHP, in the form of \PHP programs.
 This idea is based on previous work that used a similar approach for the purposes of vulnerability detection~\cite{holler12Langfuzz, heelan14ghosts}.
 The tests provide examples of the functions that can be called, as well as the number and types of their arguments.
-The fuzzer then uses mutation and combination to produce new fragments with new behaviours.
+The fuzzer then mutates existing fragments, to produce new fragments with new behaviours.

 To tune the fuzzer towards the discovery of fragments that are useful for HLM, as opposed to vulnerability discovery, we made the following modifications:

 \begin{itemize} \item We use mutations that are intended to produce an interaction sequence that we have not seen before, rather than a crash.
 For example, fuzzers will often replace integers with values that may lead to edge cases, such as 0, $2^{32}-1$, $2^{31}-1$ and so on.
 We are interested in triggering unique allocator interactions however, and so we predominantly mutate tests using integers and string lengths that relate to allocation sizes we have not previously seen. \item Our measure of \emph{fitness} for a generated test is not based on code coverage, as is often the case with vulnerability detection, but is instead based on whether a new allocator interaction sequence is produced, and the length of that interaction sequence. \item We discard any fragments that result in the interpreter exiting with an error. \item We favour the shortest, least complex fragments with priority being given to fragments consisting of a single function call. \end{itemize}